ShakirSofi/johnwlambert.github.io/_posts/2018-12-27-kalman-filter.markdown

 Cov(V_t, V_{\tau}) = 0
 \end{aligned}
 \end{equation}

-\item Flipping around -- white noise process, knowing all of the previous noise, won't help you predict anything in the future
+Flipping around -- white noise process, knowing all of the previous noise, won't help you predict anything in the future

-\item Otherwise, get Delta Dirac Function, with R at $t-\tau=0$.
+Otherwise, get Delta Dirac Function, with R at $$t-\tau=0$$.
 We hope coloring is very small, compared to the other dynamics in your process (coloring looks like a Laplacian distribution).
 We hope to put as much of the sensor into the state as possible
 \item White noise: sucked out everything from the sensor measurement that relates to the thing that you are measuring
 \item White noise in measurment is essential to enforcing the conditional independence assumption!!!
 To use a linear estimator with a constant state...????
 \end{itemize}